 Months of entry

-Renewable energy and cutting carbon emissions now top the global environmental agenda.
-This programme addresses the fundamentals of renewable energy and shows how solar, wind and other such energy sources can be efficiently integrated into practical power systems.
+Renewable energy and reducing carbon emissions are top of the global environmental agenda.
+This Masters programme is designed to address the fundamentals of renewable energy, showing how solar, wind and other energy sources can work harmoniously and be efficiently integrated into practical power systems.

-You'll study core power engineering topics such as power electronic converters, machines and control alongside modules specific to renewable energy sources, on topics like power system modelling, analysis and power converters.
+You'll study core power engineering topics such as power converters, electric drives and control alongside modules specific to renewable energy sources and power system.

 Course contact details

 - +44 (0)113 343 2035